rhsrasel/Awesome-Shopify/readme.md

 - [Liquid](https://shopify.github.io/liquid/) - Liquid is safe, customer-facing template language for flexible web apps.
 - [Liquid Cheat Sheet](https://www.shopify.com/partners/shopify-cheat-sheet) - A resource for building Shopify Themes with Liquid.
-- [Liquid template language reference](https://shopify.dev/api/liquid) - Liquid is the backbone of all Shopify themes, and is used to load dynamic content to the pages of online stores.
+- [Liquid template language reference](https://shopify.dev/docs/api/liquid) - Liquid is the backbone of all Shopify themes, and is used to load dynamic content to the pages of online stores.
+- [Shopify UI Elements Generator](https://ui-elements-generator.myshopify.com/pages/line-item-property) - Line item properties are used to collect customization information for an item added to the cart.
+This information can be collected from the buyer on the product page.
+To learn more about line item properties, see the [line_item object Liquid reference](https://shopify.dev/docs/api/liquid/objects/line_item#line_item-properties).
+- [Accessibility best practices for Shopify themes](https://shopify.dev/docs/themes/best-practices/accessibility) - When you create a theme, make design choices that help keep content accessible.
+An accessible theme is designed so that it can be used by everyone, including people who rely on assistive technology.
+Accessibility for your theme is essential to providing an inclusive experience for merchants and customers.
+- [Install Shopify CLI](https://shopify.dev/docs/themes/tools/cli/install) - This guide shows you how to install Shopify CLI on macOS, Windows, or Linux.
+- [Shopify CLI commands for themes](https://shopify.dev/docs/themes/tools/cli/commands) - This reference lists the commands that you can use to build themes with Shopify CLI.
+- [Shopify CLI for apps](https://shopify.dev/docs/apps/tools/cli) - Shopify CLI is a command-line interface tool that helps you build Shopify apps.
+It quickly generates Shopify apps and generates app extensions.
+You can also use it to automate many common development tasks.
+- [Shopify CLI commands for apps](https://shopify.dev/docs/apps/tools/cli/commands) - This reference lists the commands that you can use to build apps with Shopify CLI.

 ### Others